simonvh/fluff/docs/usage.rst

 Quick fluff heatmap example
 ---------------------------

+**As is**

+This example produces a heatmap "as is", preserving the order in the input file.
 With ``-f`` option you specify the features file, which should a BED file.
 Then the data file(s) with ``-d`` option.
 This can be a BAM or BED file.
 With ``-o`` you define the name of the output file. fluff heatmap outputs three file.
 The heatmap image, a bed file with the features and the clusters and the read counts for each feature.

 ::